anupsingh921/anupsingh921/README.md

-# Hi there, I'm Anupkumar Singh 👋
+# Hello there, I'm Anupkumar Singh

 I am a final-year IT Engineering student at Dwarkadas J. Sanghvi College of Engineering, Mumbai, with a passion for software development, data science, and business analytics.
 I am constantly seeking opportunities to apply my skills and learn new technologies.